-Methods -(relevant aspects of equipment, materials and procedure - lengthy descriptions and explanations usually belong in the appendix)
+Methods

-Test Box- introduce box and materials
+Test Box

 ASTM standard E-781 was used as a guide for the assembly of the test box.
 The test box is an aluminum pan that was painted black on the interior as specified by the standard.
 A cover for the box was constructed from a sheet of Lexan and used to prevent the interior temperature from being affected by outside sources other than the test lamp.
 To minimize the effects of convective heat transfer on the test material glass spacers were used to raise the test material off the test box.
 Glass spacers were used for their low surface area and low heat transfer coefficient.
 A piece of aluminum foil was used to shield the thermocouple and prevent potential false readings from direct exposure to the test lamp.

-Test Apparatus-introduce apparatus, material, and possible iterations
+Test Apparatus

 The test apparatus encompasses the test box, the test lamp, and the data acquisition device.
 The test lamp used is a 300-600 watt halogen lamp.
 The ASTM standard calls for a Xenon Arc lamp.
 Unfortunately a Xenon arc lamp is expensive and difficult to obtain.
 George Kelly from BP solar suggested a Halogen work lamp, stating that the light produced is similar to that of natural light and is considerably less expensive than a Xenon Arc lamp.
 Also Halogen work lamps are easily obtained at local hardware stores.

 A data acquisition device (DAQ) was used to take temperature readings over time.
 The unit was developed by National Instruments and uses the program, LabView, also developed by National Instruments.
 A LabView VI was programmed to take temperature measurements of the box and the material simultaneously with respect to time.
 I went through many iterations of the program and performed many tests to insure that the VI would collect data consistently and accurately.
-After the programming the VI I connected the DAQ to my computer and the test box.
+After the programming the VI, I connected the DAQ to my computer and the test box.

 Surface Texture Preparations